sarantium/fictionideas/docs/platform.md

 When bootstrapping platform teams, only speed and outcomes matter.
 Fast, cheap value creation determines whether platforms continue or are killed off because resources are limited, track records nonexistent and executive patience is thin.

-Additionally, platform teams must act for all functions and departments.
-Specifically, they should tackle cross disciplinary needs - at least product, design and engineering to start with - and champion fairness - equitable platform access to all products - as foundational principles for success.
+Platform teams must act for all functions and departments in a B2B SaaS company.
+They should tackle cross disciplinary needs - at least product, design and engineering to start with - and champion fairness - equitable platform access to all products - as foundational principles for success.

+Focusing on both technical tooling and service delivery is important, as the latter reduces early bottlenecks the most.

 In this environment, prioritisation is king and selecting the correct set of valuable and feasible initiatives to iterate on and build company confidence is crucial.